All students are welcome to audition for productions presented by Rider’s Westminster College of the Arts throughout the year.

 A creative performance ensemble of current dance students and alumni that presents a series of performances each spring, including renowned dance professionals as guest artists.

-In addition to the curricular choirs on both campuses, Rider offers students interested in music many opportunities to perform.
+In addition to the curricular choirs, Rider offers students interested in music many opportunities to perform.

 Open to all members of the Rider University community who enjoy singing in an ensemble, it presents several concerts during the year.

-A student-run a cappella ensemble based on the Lawrenceville campus whose members arrange and perform popular songs in fresh and interesting ways.
+A student-run a cappella ensemble whose members arrange and perform popular songs in fresh and interesting ways.

-A student-run close-harmony a cappella ensemble based on the Westminster campus in Princeton that arranges and performs standards and popular songs and participates regularly in collegiate a cappella competitions.
+A student-run close-harmony a cappella ensemble that arranges and performs standards and popular songs and participates regularly in collegiate a cappella competitions.